herotechcourse/kotlin-lotto-precourse/README.md

     - Must be divisible by 1,000 (i.e., ticket price).
     - Throws an `IllegalArgumentException` if invalid.

-- Validate, user input winner numbers
+- Validate, user input winning numbers
     - Validates that exactly 6 numbers are entered.
     - Checks for duplicate entries.
     - Ensures all numbers are within the valid range (1~45).